amenzwa/amenzwa.github.io/computing/ProgrammingParadigms.md

     , "π-calculus" ] };
 ```

 Algebraic data types may be understood in terms of their cardinalities.
 A sum type's cardinality is the sum of the cardinalities of its constituent data types, and a product types's cardinality is the product of the cardinalities of its constituent data types.
 Ordinarily, types should always be designed to admit only those values that are necessary to allow the programme to work properly, and not more.
-If a type admits extraneous values, the programmer must implement runtime checks to ensure that the invalid values do not occur, which increases the possibility of programming errors.
+If a type admits extraneous values, the programmer is then obliged to implement runtime checks to ensure that the invalid values do not occur, which increases the possibility of programming errors.
 It is better to rely on the type system and let the compiler eliminate invalid values at compile time.

 Most modern programming language, be they OO or FP, support an incarnation of the Hindley-Milner type system.
 So, today's programmers are generally familiar with the concepts of this type system.
 But only those who know the proof-automation hereditary of the original version of ML, the LCF/ML, recognise that types are theorems, functions on those types are inference rules, functionals are proof tactics, and type system was there to guarantee the logical validity of theorems.